cloudtruth/terraform-provider-cloudtruth/docs/resources/aws_integration.md

 - `aws_enabled_regions` (Set of String) The AWS regions where the integration will be used, at lease one region must be specified
 - `aws_enabled_services` (Set of String) The AWS services which the integration will use, one or more of ssm|secretsmanager|s3, at least one service must be specified
-- `role` (String) The name of the role which CloudTruth will assume in the AWS account
+- `role` (String) The name of the role which CloudTruth will assume in the target AWS account

 ### Optional

-- `kms_key_id` (String) The name of the role which CloudTruth will assume in the AWS account
+- `kms_key_id` (String) The ID of the KMS key which CloudTruth will use to decrypt content in the target AWS account (optional and needed only when the content is encryped with a non-default KMS key)
 - `writable` (Boolean) Whether or not the CloudTruth integration can write to the AWS service(s), defaults to false

 ### Read-Only

+- `external_id` (String) The generated external ID for the AWS integration, needed for CloudTruth to assume the specified role in the target AWS account
 - `id` (String) The ID of this resource.